Tripplenut/AP-CompSci-Work/README.md

     It was kinda cool and my introduction into Arraylist.
 Most useful thing in the world.
     To use it just run the code and it should shuffle a deck for you.
     If you want to shuffle more or just print the deck use the methods.

+ConnectFour-
+    This assignment was just making a Connect 4 game that you can play between 2 people.
+    I worked on a project similar to this last year when it comes to the methods used to conduct the game but let me say the conditions for winning were pain
+    Nothing but Pain.
+I decided it was a smart idea to check every possible combination to see if the player won.
+Not only is this super inefficient but its also a pain to look at and understand.
+Other than that it was a solid project.
+Hoping we use GUI's later on cause looking at connect 4 with
+    1s and 2s was not how I want to spend my monday night.

 EscapeCharacter-
     To be honest I barely understand this one myself.